oniso20/oniso20/README.md

 I’m passionate about sustainability and take inspiration from nature when building and refactoring elegant, efficient, and resilient systems.
 I want to continue working with diverse, passionate groups of people to improve the world we live in, one line of code at a time.

-See [my website](https://onisemem.netlify.app/) for more information!
+See my pinned repos and project below or visit [my website](https://onisemem.netlify.app/) for more information!

 <h1 align="center">Projects</h1>
 <table bordercolor="#66b2b2">